CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

     http://localhost:8002/

-# Slides

-- Docker Compose
-    - Services
-    - Networks
-    - Volumes
-    - Ports

 # 6 Docker compose

-So far we have created all our containers manually which is fine, but very slow, and prone to error.
+So far we have created all our containers manually which is fine, but we want to make this repeatable.

 Docker compose is a tool for defining and running multi-contianer applications including all networks, volumes, ports, environmental variables etc with a single commmand.
 Docker compose isn't a deployment tool - it's designed for testing multi-container applications.